jedierik20/nri-flex/docs/troubleshooting.md

 ### Testing a config

-You can manually test a config file to ensure the output meets your expectations by running a command like this, replacing `<FILE_NAME>` with the name of your config file:
+You can manually test a config file to ensure the output meets your expectations.
+One caveat here is that running the commands in shells opened by your user identity may have significantly different environment variable values and other overall differences.
+This is noticeable when a config run by the below is successful for you, but still fails to produce results when run by the infra-agent.
+Testing a config can be accomplished by running a command like this, replacing `<FILE_NAME>` with the name of your config file:

 ```shell
 # Linux